• Podcast

 When you introduce something new, something innovative, you should show how simple something can be, making it easier to embrace.
 That’s where something like the power platform and modern workplace is a powerful solution because it does help drive innovation in small incremental ways.
 Even in very difficult commercial times, this company in particular is continuing their journey of innovation, they’re looking to improve how their customers interact, they’re looking to improve the customer journey, they’re looking to plan it, they’re looking to adapt from a what were the traditional probably footfall model to a much more digital model, and the impact that had on the supply chain, for example, and all of that complexity.
 So those small, small changes in the marketplace can have quite dramatic effects throughout an entire business, and will impact across multiple streams.

-ERP Modernization
+Manufacturing ERP Modernization

-Why modern manufacturers are upgrading with Microsoft
+Why modern manufacturers are moving to the cloud and transforming finance and operations with Microsoft

 Learn more